Marcell Ozuna Player Props: Braves vs. Mets

 Marcell Ozuna At The Plate

-- Among the qualified hitters in MLB play, he ranks 118th in batting average, 109th in on-base percentage, and 39th in slugging.
+- Among the qualifying hitters in MLB action, his batting average ranks 116th, his on-base percentage ranks 112th, and he is 43rd in the league in slugging.

-- Ozuna is batting .250 during his last games and is on a seven-game hitting streak.
+- Ozuna enters this game on a eight-game hitting streak.
+In his last games, he's hitting .238.

-- In 33 games this year (34.0%), Ozuna has picked up an RBI, and in 13 of those games (13.4%) he had more than one.
-He has also driven in three or more of his team's runs in three contests.
+- Ozuna has driven home a run in 33 games this year (33.7%), including more than one RBI in 13.3% of his games and producing three or more of his team's runs on three occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.